-Marci received her B.A. from UCLA in Political Science and her Master’s Degree in Public Administration from USC.
+Marci received her bachelor of arts from UCLA in political science and her master’s degree in public administration from USC.
 She worked in banking until her children were born.
-She then became a stay at home mom, and played a very active role fundraising for her children’s schools, The Center for Early Education, Harvard Westlake, and University of Pennsylvania.
-Among her many roles she served as President of the Parent Association for The Center for Early education as well as on the Board of Trustees.
-In addition to volunteering, after being frustrated by the limited academic options available to Gaby, Marci, along with another mother, started a school for children that focused on inclusion, communicating through typing and self-development.
+She then became a stay-at-home mom and played a very active role fundraising for her children’s schools, The Center for Early Education, Harvard Westlake, and University of Pennsylvania.
+Among her many roles she served as president of the parent association for The Center for Early Education as well as on the board of trustees.
+In addition to volunteering, after being frustrated by the limited academic options available to Gaby, Marci, along with another mother, started a school for children that focused on inclusion, communicating through typing, and self-development.

 From 2010 to 2015 Marci’s career turned to direct sales for Worth New York, a women’s luxury clothing company.
 Beginning as director of business development for Los Angeles, her region increased sales over 100%.
 She next became regional director of California, where Marci managed a larger sales force and oversaw growth for the state.
 Her region reached top sales in the country.